Conversation With A Polar Bear

 And then came my experience with the polar bear.

-The great bear appeared to hear me, somehow.
-He turned his head ninety degrees and looked at me alone.
+The massive bear appeared to hear me, somehow.
+He turned his body and head just enough to look at me alone.
 Our eyes locked, and a conversation ensued.
 It took maybe a minute but it seemed to last an hour, so much information passed between us.

 My mind was aflame.
 I knew he was right, but I felt I had to defend myself, to tell him we are trying to help.
 “We know about global climate change,” I volunteered.

 “We know that at least a portion of it is human-caused and we are trying to do things that slow it, like driving cars with better fuel efficiency and turning off lights in the house and… recycling...”
 I trailed off.
 The words sounded hollow to me, too.